Menu Close

 Unrealistic expectations

-The cultural pressure on setting resolutions and transformations can lead to unrealistic expectations.
-Feeling pressured to make huge changes overnight may contribute to stress, anxiety and, in some cases, even burnout.
+The cultural emphasis on resolutions and transformations can lead to unrealistic expectations.
+Feeling pressured to make significant changes overnight may contribute to stress and anxiety.

 Social comparison

-Relying on the image of people’s lives presented on social media weeks after the new year can intensify feelings of inadequacy.
-Seeing others’ ‘perfect’ resolutions and past achievements may create a sense of unnecessary competition or overexaggerated self-criticism.
+The prevalence of social media during the new year can intensify feelings of inadequacy.
+Seeing others’ ‘perfect’ resolutions or achievements may create a sense of competition or unwarranted self-criticism.

 Reflection on past challenges

-The turn of the year may provoke reflection on challenges faced in the past.
-While reflection is valuable, dwelling overly on setbacks can contribute to feelings of disappointment or failure.
+The turn of the year may prompt reflection on challenges faced in the previous months.
+While reflection is valuable, dwelling excessively on setbacks can contribute to feelings of disappointment or failure.
 It’s important not to get stuck on past problems and instead focus on turning them into lessons for a better year ahead.

 Loneliness and social pressures

-For some, the new year can be lonely, especially if your circumstances have changed or you lack support.
-The pressure to create grand plans can worsen feelings of loneliness.
-Social expectations to be outgoing and achieve great things may add to the sense of isolation.
+For some, the new year can be a lonely time, especially if personal circumstances have changed or there is a lack of social support.
+Social pressures to attend events or make grand plans may exacerbate feelings of isolation.

 Financial stress

 The holiday season often involves increased spending and the new year can bring financial stress.
 Concerns about debt, expenses or meeting financial goals may contribute to anxiety.
-Setting realistic financial expectations and seeking support can ease this burden.
+Setting realistic financial expectations and seeking support can help alleviate this burden.

 Seasonal Affective Disorder (SAD)

-In regions such as the United Kingdom, Seasonal Affective Disorder (SAD) represents a considerable mental health concern, particularly due to its relationship with reduced exposure to sunlight.
+In countries such as the United Kingdom, Seasonal Affective Disorder (SAD) represents a significant mental health concern, particularly due to its association with reduced exposure to sunlight.
 SAD is a type of depression that occurs commonly during fall and winter when daylight hours are shorter.
-The lowered availability of natural light can affect individuals’ moods, energy levels and overall wellbeing.
+The diminished availability of natural light can profoundly affect individuals’ moods, energy levels and overall wellbeing.

-Last year’s top resolutions in the UK centred around diet and physical health, especially exercise.
+Top resolutions in the UK centre around diet and physical health, especially exercise.
 While exercising and a healthy lifestyle are crucial to our wellbeing, it’s time to shift our perspective.
 Let’s broaden our horizon to include self-awareness, resilience, mental health and social connection for a holistic approach to a brighter year ahead.

 Reflect on the past year